putyourlightson/craft-spark/README.md

 ## Usage

-Spark uses [Datastar](https://data-star.dev) as the mechanism for interacting with the back-end, and provides a simple API for which to do so.
+Spark uses [Datastar](https://data-star.dev) for interacting with the back-end, and provides a simple API for which to do so.

 ```twig
 <div id="primary"></div>